 - When taking children to a crowded shopping mall, be sure they know your cell phone number and to look for store employees including security guards and other personnel should they get separated from you.

-- Even if you are just running in for one thing, do not leave your kids in the car by themselves.
+- Even if you are just running in, for one thing, do not leave your kids in the car by themselves.

 - Always be aware of your surroundings.
 This includes being cognizant of who is around you and what they are doing, as well as knowing where you are going and if there are any hazards in your way.
-Watch for uneven flooring, slippery or wet floors, broken tiles, missing handrails, and other obstacles that can cause you to slip, fall, and get hurt.
+Watch for uneven flooring, slippery or wet floors, broken tiles, missing handrails, and other obstacles that can cause you to slip, trip, fall, and get hurt.

 - If you must shop by yourself, be sure to let at least one person know where you are going and when you plan on returning home.
-Call or text when you get there so they know you are safe.

 - Do not click through any unsolicited emails.
 This often leads to what is known as a “phishing” scam and you could end up giving out your information to the wrong person.
 This is why most legitimate companies will not ask for sensitive data through email.